Today we’re finishing up our discussion of…

 An index expression on a map

-used in an assignment statement or initialization of the special formv, ok = a[x] v, ok := a[x] var v, ok = a[x]
+aof typemap[K]Vused in an assignment statement or initialization of the special formv, ok = a[x] v, ok := a[x] var v, ok = a[x]yields an additional untyped boolean value.
+The value of

-is present in the map, andfalse
+okistrueif the keyxis present in the map, andfalseotherwise.

 This is particularly useful to distinguish between an existing value in a map that happens to be set to the zero value.
 Consider: